 Taught across four campuses, including our brand-new Parramatta City campus, Western offers the latest in high-tech learning and teaching facilities.

-Depending on your major, you graduate ready to join Australia’s leading financial institutions, like CPA, FINSIA and the Australian Property Institute.
+Depending on your major, you graduate ready to join Australia’s leading Industry bodies, like CPA, FINSIA and the Australian Property Institute.

 Get real-world experience

 Access local work experience opportunities and get involved in projects relevant to your major.
 Some of the companies with which students have engaged include Scentre Group, Western Sydney Wanderers, Netball NSW, Vinnies and the NRL.

 The course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.

 The Accounting major equips you with the expert skills to create a career as an accounting specialist.
 You will be prepared to succeed in a range of roles in accounting practices, and also in both public and private enterprises.
 In this major you will develop in-depth knowledge of accounting, supported by knowledge of law, economics, and finance.
 Accounting major units focus on the fundamentals of financial and management accounting, as well as accounting information and corporate systems.